 This is one of our top recommended whey protein powders because of it's high protein content per serving, extreme deliciousness, and the fact that all Swolverine products are sourced from GMP-certified facilities

-Although fat burners sound like the most logical solution when you’re trying to shed fat, there’s no scientific evidence that fat burners work as described.
+Although fat burners sound like the most logical solution when you’re trying to shed fat, there’s little scientific evidence that fat burners burn a significant amount of fat (as so many manufacturers claim).

 (If you don’t know your BMR off-hand or want to re-calculate it as you gain or lose weight, this calculator is a great tool.)